EmmaRamirez/rust-and-webassembly-talk/PITCHME.md

 ---

-## A Brief History of Trying to Embed Things in JavaScript

-- Java Applets
-- Asm.js

----

 ## Things to Know About JS

 - JS is dynamic
 - JS uses garbage collection
-    - Eventually we'll have to use the host-binding proposal
 - JS is incredibly optimized

 ---